mehdisdwilsh/stopwatch/README.md

-# A Simple Stopwatch App
+# A Simple Mehdi Stopwatch App

 This is a simple stopwatch app that teaches you the basic HTML, CSS, and JS skills needed to write your first Open Web App.